3.1 – Are you a trader or investor, or both?

 Key takeaways from this chapter

-1. Trading F&O (Equity, currency, commodity) is considered non-speculative business
+1. Trading F&O (Equity, currency, commodity) is considered a non-speculative business

-2. Trading intraday equity is considered speculative business
+2. Trading intraday equity is considered a speculative business

-4. Equity holdings between 1 day to 1 year with a low frequency of trades is considered Short term capital gain (STCG), else in case of a high frequency of trades it should be considered as non-speculative business income
+4. Equity holdings between 1 day to 1 year with a low frequency of trades are considered short-term capital gain (STCG).
+In case of a high frequency of trades, it should be considered as non-speculative business income

 Disclaimer – Do consult a chartered accountant (CA) before filing your returns.
 The content above is in the context of taxation for retail individual investors/traders only.